-Practicums can be international or U.S.-based.
-For international practicums, students work full time for eight (8) to ten (10) consecutive weeks while embedded in partner organizations' project teams located in the Global South.
+Practicums can consist of international or U.S.-based practicums.
+For international field practicums, students work full time for eight (8) to ten (10) consecutive weeks, while embedded in partner organizations' project teams located in the Global South.
 For U.S.-based practicums, students are required to complete an approved number of hours during the summer term.
 Exceptions to location and duration of the summer field practicum may be granted in exceptional circumstances by the MDP Program Director.
 The specific dates for each field practicum are determined in consultation with the host organizations.

 Students may be exempted from their second summer field practicum, which enables them to graduate in May rather than August of their second year.
 To do so, students must: a) enroll in MDP 596R: U.S.-based Internship during the fall and/or spring semesters of their second academic year; and b) complete 400 hours of internship work with a partner organization.
-For additional details, contact the DGS and/or designated MDP staff.
+For additional details, contact the DGS and/or the Assistant Director.